HOW WE THINK

 Companies that are mission-driven have the ability to attract better talent, develop a strong culture, and navigate through the ups and downs inherent in any company’s life.
-Companies led by founder/CEOs are desirable because there is an owner in place who really cares (in economist parlance, it reduces agency costs for the outside shareholder).
+Companies led by founder/CEOs are desirable because there is an owner in place who really cares (in economist-speak, it reduces agency costs for the outside shareholder).
 On the other hand, mercenaries are just in it for the money, and while this can certainly work out, we find it’s much riskier and increases agency costs.

 Additional filter: “Would you personally go to work at that company, receiving your entire compensation in stock?”